 Types of Vegetables for Hanging Baskets

 Vine crops and smaller vegetables work well in hanging baskets.
 Dwarf tomatoes, like cherry or grape, are perfect for the hanging container.
-Other fruits and vegetables that grow in hanging baskets are lettuce, strawberries, peas, small Asian eggplant, and some types of peppers.
+Other fruits and vegetables that grow in hanging baskets are:

 Planting Hanging Vegetable Baskets

-Results will vary but most zones will be required to start plants in flats indoors 6 to 8 weeks before the date of the last frost.
+Results will vary but most zones will be required to start plants in flats indoors six to eight weeks before the date of the last frost.
 Plants such as spinach and lettuce may be sown directly into the pot.
-You can also purchase starts and put them out when ambient temperatures are at least 65 degrees Fahrenheit outside.
+You can also purchase starts and put them out when ambient temperatures are at least 65 degrees F. (18 C.) outside.

 Growing Vegetables in a Hanging Basket